 When you start making your own cheese at home, you will start to find that there are a lot of little factors which will affect the quality of your cheese.

 Between temperature, moisture, salt and technique, you may find that occasionally your cheese doesn’t come out quite the way that you were expecting.

 Not to worry!
-I’ve got you covered with these common Q&A solutions below.
+I’ve got you covered with these common cheese making problem solving solutions below.
 Read through the information and you may find some interesting solutions.